-This project is definitely not small potatoes three barrels loaded with spuds and charged with propane!
+This project is definitely not small potatoes — three barrels loaded with spuds and charged with propane!
 Two PIC microcontrollers handle the User Interface, Azimuth and Elevation Aiming and Fire Control functions.
 Aiming is controlled with a joystick.
 The Fire Control subsystem verifies a projectile is loaded in the selected barrel before injecting the controlled charge of fuel and that the barrel is armed before firing.
-It doesn't verify the operator's age, sobriety or aim that's your responsibility.
+It doesn't verify the operator's age, sobriety or aim — that's your responsibility.
 The chips will fall where they may.
 Watch the video!

-Focus on Fundamentals consists of 45-minute on-line classes that cover a host of technologies.
 You learn without leaving the comfort of your desk.
 All classes are taught by subject-matter experts and all are archived.
-So if you can't attend live, attend at your convenience.